 - Saturday, February 5, 7-8:30 pm, online: Celebrating AfroLatinX Poets, featuring hosts Stuart Anderson and Regie Cabico and poets Ethelbert Miller, Maritza Rivera, and Shelina Farner.
 Link to register.

 - Saturday, March 5, 7-8:30 pm, online: Celebrating Venus Thrash, featuring host Regie Cabico and poets REIL, Luther Jett.
-Link to register to come.
+Link to register.

 - Saturday, April 2, 7-8:30 pm, online: Celebrating The Great World of Days, featuring hosts Stuart Anderson and Gregory Luce and poets Jeffrey Banks, Anne Becker, and Jody Bolz.
-Link to register to come.
+Link to register.

-- Saturday, May 7, 2-3:30 pm, in person at the Anacostia Library: Celebrating Asian-American Poets, featuring hosts Stuart Anderson and Regie Cabico and poets Lori Tsang, Pacyinz Lyfoung, and Ishanee Chanda.
-Link to register to come.
+- Saturday, May 7, 7-8:30 pm, online: Celebrating Asian-American Poets, featuring hosts Stuart Anderson and Regie Cabico and poets Lori Tsang, Pacyinz Lyfoung, and Ishanee Chanda.
+Link to register.